Ayali (2025 TV series)

 Ayali is a 2025 Indian Tamil language crime Thriller Drama series that premiered from 2 June 2025 airing on Zee Tamil.
 It is an official remake of Bengali language television series Jagaddhatri.
 It stars Tejaswini Gowda and Anand Selvan and is directed by Parameshwarar.
 It portrays the story of an undercover cop, Ayali (Tejaswini Gowda) and her fellow police officer Siva (Anand Selvan).

 Plot

-Ayali is a innocence girl, she takes care of her family and faces all of life's issues calmly.
-But she lives a double life, because who is a fearless undercover intelligence officer working to clear her late mother’s name.
+Shunned by her family over false accusations against her mother, Ayali tolerates her stepmom’s cruelty and teams up with Siva to expose Varma and prove her mother's innocence.